brianpipa/OverdriveMP3Downloader/README.md

 Now from that command prompt, type `java -jar overdrivemp3.jar MyAudiobook.odm` and that should start the download of the MP3 files.
 ![sample](https://github.com/brianpipa/OverdriveMP3Downloader/blob/main/README-images/terminal-run.png?raw=true)

+Once you verify this works, you can try to use the [runscripts](https://github.com/brianpipa/OverdriveMP3Downloader/tree/main/runscripts) On Windows, you should be able to drag an odm file onto the batch file and it will download the MP3s for you.
+I don't have Windows so can't verify this works, but it should.